Skip to content

 From Comics and Conversation

-**Comics & Conversation** is a relaxed meetup with dedicated time to read comics, followed by time to socialize and talk with other fans.
+**Comics & Conversation** is a relaxed meetup with dedicated time to read comics, followed by time to hear from those in the industry, and socialize with other fans.
 Bring whatever you’re currently reading, or finally crack open something that’s been sitting in your backlog.
 After reading, we’ll have optional group activities like pitching a favorite recent series or comic, casual group discussions, and occasional book swaps and special guests.
 There’s no pressure to speak, perform, or know everything, just hang out and enjoy comics with other people who are into them.
 Before the meetup, feel free to stop by our partner shop right across the street, **Action City Comics**, to grab something new to read or browse their excellent selection.

 • Photo of the user